 If you don't have any extensions and the faceplate had no wiring attached to it, the issue will be with the faceplate.
 We can send a replacement faceplate to you in the post free of charge if you speak to us on Live Chat or call us.

 If you're still having issues even while plugged into the test socket, this would mean that the issue appears to be outside of your home.

 Assuming your router and microfilter, or your handset have already been ruled out as causing the issue, we can send an engineer to resolve this issue outside free of charge.
 Anything on the line outside of the property is our responsibility.
-To arrange this, please speak to us on Live Chat or call us on 01428 606101.
+To arrange this, please visit our contact us page.